 Tiny Toon Adventures: Buster’s Hidden Treasure

 Sweet mother Sonic 2 is good.
 It’s a colossal improvement over everything in the first game.
-There are so many zones, yet they nearly all retain a high quality and are over in just the right amount of time (except for Metropolis Zone, which we all know is terrible!).
+There are so many zones, yet they nearly all retain a high quality and are over before wearing out their welcome (except for Metropolis Zone, which we all know is terrible!).
 Each act is drenched in atmosphere from the gorgeous graphics and insanely catchy soundtrack.
 And this was the debut of Super Sonic!
 The final levels are epic, tense, and very satisfying.
-It remains my favorite Genesis Sonic to (2?) this day because it most embodies what Sonic is all about: sweet, sweet speed!
+It remains my favorite “original” Sonic to (2?) this day because it most embodies what Sonic is all about: sweet, sweet speed!

 Sonic 3 & Knuckles: lock-ons are the future